willgriff95/Foodlet/readme.md

 ### Future plans:
 * Adding nodemailer so that when users request or accept an item, they receive an email notification.
 * Add tags to each item and a search feature so users can search by tags and distance.
+* Using the Twitter authentication system to allow users to push to a foodlet Twitter feed.